-13.8 You must submit a report on progress twice a year during the project activity period in the format and by the due dates detailed in the grant agreement.
+13.8 You must submit a report on planned activities and progress biannually during the project activity period in the format and by the timeframes detailed in the grant agreement.

 End of year report

 13.9 You must submit an end of year financial report annually during the project activity period in the format and by the due dates detailed in the grant agreement.